cloudvista/precision-ai/readme.md

 ###  VISTA Cloud-native Document Database
-Criteria | VA Fileman database|  Cloud-native database (DocumentDB)
+Criteria | VA Fileman database |  Cloud-native database
 --- | --- | ---
-Function | Operations (transaction processing| Full-fidelity Analtyics Contents | All VistA data | All VistA data + refinements Database Model| Fileman Schema | VistA Data Model (FileMan Schema Enhanced) Where | VistA | VA Enterprise Cloud
+Function | Operations | Analtyics
+Contents | All VistA data [1] | All VistA data + refinements
+Database Model| Fileman Schema | VistA Data Model (FileMan Schema Enhanced) Where | VistA | VA Enterprise Cloud
-Support | VA-proprietary  | Commercial (mainstream, commodity )
-Indexing | Rigid; per-patient | Flexible; population Access | Restricted to Operations* | Cloud-scale Access mechanism | legacy M code | modern cloud-native unified API Governance | Operations focused | Analytics focused Data management |   | Allows distinction of Clinical, Business and Operational data
+Support | VA-proprietary  | Commodity, commercial, mainstream Indexing | Rigid; per-patient | Flexible; population Access | Restricted to Operations [2] | Limited only to facilities of VAEC Access mechanism | legacy, proprietary interfaces | modern cloud-native API Governance | Operations focused | Analytics focused Data management | Minimal; inadequate tools  | Allows distinction of Clinical, Business and Operational data

+[1] All Vista data means
-* VA Fileman is not designed for nor does it permit analytics workloads; it is designed as the operational database of VHA, and is optimized for performance and reliability.
+[2] VA Fileman is not designed for nor does it permit analytics workloads; it is designed as the operational database of VHA, and is optimized for performance and reliability.
 VA Fileman enables 350,000 staff perform over 200 million transactions each day with sub-second latency and 99.999996% uptime (six sigma reliability).

 ### Benefits